A compiled script, a TdwsProgram, cannot be saved to a file, and will not ever be. Why is that?

 For line counts expected for typical scripts (less than 1000), compared to PascalScript, the cost of not being able to save to a bytecode is a one-time hit in the sub-15 milliseconds range, on the first run.

-It illustrates why it isn’t really worth the trouble maintaining a bytecode version for scripting purposes, and that’s also my practical experience.
+This illustrates why it is not really worth the trouble maintaining a bytecode version for scripting purposes, and that is also my practical experience.

 For larger scripts, it is expected the execution complexity will dwarf the compile time: the benchmark code tested here doesn’t have any loops, anything more real-life will have loops, and will likely have a greater runtime/compiletime ratio.